tkerbe2/iac-intro-lab-3/README.md

 - Workspaces operate separately from one another and a workspace is where your code can be reviewed and deployed.
 - Workspaces have store state files and can even have their own workspace specific variables.

-# Hierarchy Pictured
+# 🗺️ HCP Terraform Hierarchy Pictured

 In this example I've created a fake org (tkdev) and some fake projects with fake workspaces.
-This is just an example of what HCP Terraform hierarchy can look like.
+This is just an example of what HCP Terraform hierarchy could look like.
+In this lab you will have a single org and we will use the built-in Default Project.

 ![image](https://github.com/user-attachments/assets/35fd4ce5-fdf2-484c-b42b-44894697f2f4)